 I am pleased to provide you with the enclosed analysis of the City of Springfield's existing debt.
-The Analysis of Outstanding Debt is intended as a user-friendly examination of current and future debt, issued on behalf of the residents of our community.
-It evaluates the affordability of issuing new debt, while taking into account the City's existing annual debt service payment obligations.
-Additionally, the City can use the study as a tool to make informed decisions when assessing its debt and financial positions.
+This report is intended as a user-friendly examination of current and future debt issued on behalf of the residents of our community.
+This analysis is a tool that can be used when assessing the City's debt and financial position in order to make informed decisions.
+This analysis evaluates the affordability of issuing new debt, while taking into account the City's existing annual debt service payment obligations.

 In this report, affordability is measured by determining the annual amount of debt service and other debt-like payment obligations as a percentage of general fund revenues.
 This measure (debt service as a percent of general fund revenues) is a commonly accepted standard for measuring debt capacity.
-It provides a true indication of the relative cost of the City's debt by taking into account the actual City's payment obligations on debt and the amount of revenue available to pay those obligations.
+It provides a true indication of the relative cost of the City's debt by taking into account the actual City's payment obligations on debt, and the amount of revenue available to pay those obligations.

-In recent years, the City has taken a proactive approach to debt strategy by reviewing outstanding debt for restructuring opportunities; consistently assessing capital needs, and offsetting project costs with outside funding whenever possible.
+In recent years, the City has taken a proactive approach to debt strategy by reviewing outstanding debt for restructuring opportunities; consistently assessing capital needs and offsetting project costs with outside funding whenever possible.
 The following debt affordability analysis will show that, consequent to these efforts, the City of Springfield is now in a position to strategically invest in its infrastructure and capital needs.